ceri-num/uv-larm/challenge/challenge-1.md

 ## Demonstration protocol

 1. Launch the simulation configuration: `roslaunch larm challenge-1.launch`
-2. Launch the control architecture: `roslaunch studient_pkg navigation.launch`
+2. Launch the control architecture: `roslaunch student_pkg navigation.launch`
 2. Launch rviz
 3. Provide a succession of goal destinations in `/goal` topic throught rviz as pose messages.
 The poses are provided in `odom` frame, successively after the robot stop to the previous goal location.